-- 2. Official GRE scores taken within the last 5 years (if cumulative undergraduate GPA is below a 3.5) - 3.
-Cumulative undergraduate GPA of 3.0 on a 4.0 scale - 4.
-Prerequisite Coursework - Anatomy and Physiology with lab (8 units total) - Kinesiology or Human Movement Analysis course (3 units) - Physiology of Exercise (3 to 4 units) - Personal and Community Health (or equivalent) (3 units) - Nutrition (3 units) - College Algebra or higher (3 units or higher) - General Psychology course (3 units) - College-Level Chemistry with lab (4 units) - College-Level Physics with lab (4 units) - General Biology with lab (4 units) - 7.
+- 2. Cumulative undergraduate GPA of 3.0 on a 4.0 scale - 3.
+Prerequisite Coursework - o Anatomy and Physiology with lab (8 units total) - o Kinesiology or Human Movement Analysis course (3 units) - o Physiology of Exercise (3 to 4 units) - o Personal and Community Health (or equivalent) (3 units) - Nutrition (3 units) - College Algebra or higher (3 units or higher) - o General Psychology course (3 units) - o College-Level Chemistry with lab (4 units) - o College-Level Physics with lab (4 units) - o General Biology with lab (4 units) - 7.
 Current and valid CPR/AED for the Professional Rescuer and First Aid certifications (see Board of Certification at for a list of acceptable providers). - 8.
-Three letters of recommendations - 9.
+Two letters of recommendations - 9.
 Resume (can be attached to application) - 10.
 Official transcripts from ALL institutions attended - 11.
-Due to difference in graduate program curriculums no graduate transfer credit will be accepted from another institution N SOUTHERN UNIVERSITY
+Due to difference in graduate program curriculums no graduate transfer credit will be accepted from another institution

-Selection into the Athletic Training Program
+Selection into the Athletic Training Program UTHERN UNIVERSIT

-Upon a successful virtual interview (i.e. Facetime, Zoom meeting, etc.), a student will be notified of his/her conditional acceptance into the degree program.
+Upon a successful virtual (i.e., Facetime, Zoom meeting, etc.) or in-person interview, a student will be notified of his/her conditional acceptance into the degree program.
 Furthermore, students are selected on a competitive selection process, individual candidate credentials, materials submitted and the evaluation of the student during the virtual or in-person (if local) interview by the selection committee.
 If not selected, students may reapply the following year.